-Budgets: An annual operating budget is adopted for the General Fund.
-The budget is adopted on a basis consistent with generally accepted accounting principles.
-The budget is adopted and amended, as considered necessary, by approval from the Town Council.
+Budgets: Annual operating budgets are adopted for the General Fund and all other funds controlled by the Town.
+All budgets are adopted on a basis consistent with generally accepted accounting principles.
+All budgets are adopted and amended, as considered necessary, by approval from the Town Council.